Energy Procurement Program

 - Energy solutions to increase efficiency and reduce demand.

-Ready to learn more?
-Click here to download the brochure or visit appienergy.com.
+Click here to download the flyer or visit appienergy.com.

-To take advantage of this membership benefit program, contact Margo Madden at email@example.com or call 667-330-1239.
+To take advantage of this membership benefit program, contact Noel Temple, Senior Energy Consultant at APPI, at firstname.lastname@example.org or 667-330-1159.

 This program meets the exemption from typical bidding requirements found in the PA Borough Code, Title 8, Pa.C.S.
 Section 1402(d)(4)(iii).
-For a legal opinion on this issue, please ask your solicitor.
+For a legal opinion on this issue, contact your municipal solicitor.